 There are ample opportunities to crew, and you definitely don’t need to own a boat to be able to sail at Tamesis (many members don’t).

 Sailing is also for all ages.
-We have children as young as eight sailing as part of the Cadet Class (which meets on Saturdays throughout the summer), and also racing with the adults on Sundays all year round and one of our regular Laser members is about to turn 84!
+We have children as young as eight sailing as part of the juniors section (which meets on Saturdays throughout the summer), and also racing with the adults on Sundays all year round and one of our regular Laser members is about to turn 84!